 2.11 The consultant is organized in four teams (CENTRAL, ECON, TECH-GAS, TECH-ELEC).
 The Sumicsid project members include Prof.dr.
-AGRELL and Prof. dr. BOGETOFT, with a long experience in methodological and applied benchmarking of energy networks, as well as Dr. Ir DEUSE, international expert engineer in electricity, respectively, all with extensive experience in transmission system analysis and benchmarking.
+AGRELL and Prof. dr. BOGETOFT, with a long experience in methodological and applied benchmarking of energy networks, as well as Ir.
+BEAUSSANT and Ir.
+TALARMIN, international expert engineers in electricity and gas, respectively, all with extensive experience in transmission system analysis and benchmarking.